 – The potential for abuse exists in pretty much any community or institution.

 – It can hurt badly or be painfully disillusioning to face evidence of abuse.
-However, looking away from it or actively quashing an investigation into it is extremely harmful.
+But looking away or actively quashing an investigation into it is extremely harmful.
 In many cases, it’s possible to preserve a group while instituting better safeguarding measures.
 An abuse scandal can be an opportunity for meaningful reforms in policies and practices.
-Victims don’t need to be sacrificed for the sake of keeping certain people free of accountability or maintaining the illusion that everything is just fine as it is.
+Victims don’t need to be sacrificed for the sake of keeping people free of accountability or maintaining the illusion that everything is just fine as it is.